• Skip to primary navigation

 What is a Galette?

-A galette is a relaxed cousin to the pie.
+A galette is a relaxed cousin of the pie.
 We can all agree that sometimes you want something sweet and homemade with minimal effort.
 With galettes, you can ditch the pie dish and nestle ripe fruit in a bed of pie crust on a baking sheet.
 Galettes are a delightful way to upcycle fruit that is just a tad too ripe to eat on its own.

-Types of Stone Fruit in White Peach and Cherry Galette
+Types of Stone Fruit in This Galette

 You can make galettes any season, but white peach and cherries in summer are non-negotiable.
 White peaches are lightly sweet and fragrant, while Rainier cherries and Bing cherries are both tart and sweet.
 This White Peach and Cherry Galette makes for a lovely summer dessert or even a breakfast pastry.